Bashing into the wall at full speed

 Some APIs do not adhere to URL patterns.
 Not a big deal, but still – stick to the rules!

-If a company offers an API service, how can they not have a sandbox mode?
+If a company offers an API service, how can’t it have a sandbox mode?
 This is just ridiculous.
 A programmer should not be allowed to enter false data into the production environment.
 This is just wrong.
-Combine this with lack of DELETE methods and you're done.
+Combine this with a lack of DELETE methods and you’re done.

 Incomplete / incorrect documentation

 Even when an API is well documented, you tend to stumble upon mistakes like a wrong argument type (e.g. integer instead of string).
 However, the real fun begins when an endpoint accepts a totally different set of arguments than the ones in the docs.
 Try guessing them all – it’s like looking for Christmas presents.